thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

 2. Formulated a setup guide based on the research.
 3. Started working through the setup guide.
 4. Encountered an issue with hitting breakpoints in VSCode.
+4. Resolved the issue with hitting breakpoints for CLI scripts.

 ## Loose ends

 - Document the XDEBUG_SESSION variable.